prakharsethi02/Ristorante-ConFusion-Server-using-NodeJS-express-and-mongodb/node-express/README.md

 ## Routes Folder

-The folder contains the files that used express router in express framework to support `REST AI`. <br>
+The folder contains the files that used express router in express framework to support `REST API`. <br>
 `index.js` contains a REST API to support the application.